huaminghuangtw/Evergreen-Notes/Permanent-Notes/change-yourself-to-change-the-world.md

 > _“We must transform ourselves to transform the world.” — Grace Lee Boggs_

 > _“I always get to where I am going by walking away from where I have been.” – Winnie the Pooh_

+> _“Being aware of a single shortcoming within yourself is far more useful than being aware of a thousand in someone else.” — Dalai Lama_

 ---